 2. Medicine and Technology

-3. Close Social Relationships
+3. Intimate Social Relationships

-Ever since its beginnings as a scientific discipline, anthropology has taken great interest in how those relationships that are central to both everyday life and the reproduction of collective life are organised: family, households, extended kinship, and living together in settlements or neighbourhoods.
-These close relationships form the basis of further social organisation, such as economic and political life.
+Ever since its beginnings as a specific discipline, anthropology has taken great interest in how those relationships that are central to both everyday life and the reproduction of collective life are organised: family, households, extended kinship, and living together in settlements or neighbourhoods.
+These close relationships form one basis of further dimensions of social organisation, such as economic and political life.
 At the same time, they respond to historical transformations.
 When these relationships change, other areas of social life also change.
 Today, for example, we ask ourselves: How does international migration change social relationships?
 Or what happens to family relationships when new reproductive technologies change the possibilities of having children?